 Girls on the Run

 Intramurals is an extracurricular program offered by Gwinnett County middle schools to students.
 Trickum offers several options each year from which students may choose.
-There is no charge for intramurals, but parents must be able to pick up their child by 5:15 if they wish to participate.
-Most options meet once per week after school with the focus being on fun and exercise.
+There is no charge for intramurals.
+Most options meet once per week before school with the focus being on fun and exercise.